ElenaSalaks/Master/README.md

     1. If I need your attention on something with tremendous urgency, I’ll not be expecting you to find that out by checking your email.
     1. In general, I have a love/hate relationship with email.
 If you are writing an essay, consider creating a separate artifact.
     1. Working long hours doesn’t impress me.
 Trust that you got hired because of the contribution you are making within a reasonable timeframe.
 And I will trust that you are using your time wisely.
-    1. I am copying this from my manager and a few of my colleagues: "Due to my own schedule and travel, you may get emails from me outside of normal working hours.
-Please do not feel any pressure to respond outside of your own work time".
-I like that.

 1. I love that the team I’m on has embraced the [Eisenhower Matrix](http://www.eisenhower.me/eisenhower-matrix/)    (urgency/significance).
 If you are not familiar, be aware that not everything you’re asked to do Urgently is actually Significant; and that there is Significant non-Urgent stuff which nobody is bugging you for.
 Prioritize accordingly.
     1. Everyone and everything will demand your time.
 It will be up to you to be constantly vigilant as to where you’re spending your effort.
 Resist the lure of low-effort but low-impact work.
 I am a work in progress here myself.
-One super-rough rule of thumb for "significant" is "stuff that in a year's time you'll (a) remember you did; and (b) be glad you did"
+Useful perspective/feedback I received here is: "significant" is "stuff that in a year's time you'll (a) remember you did; and (b) be glad you did."
     1. There will always be stuff which doesn’t get done; the trick is make sure it’s the right stuff not to get done.
 It may be useful to keep a To Do list of the stuff which needs doing.
 Stack rank it, and don’t worry if stuff further down on this list doesn’t get done.
 All we can do is try.
 I once say a kindergarten poster that sums this up perfectly: “It’s okay that it’s not perfect.
 But it’s not okay not to try.”
     1. If you’re overloaded or not sure what to prioritize, let’s chat.
 I’m invested in your success.